MCG-NJU/SteadyDancer/README.md

 ## 📣 Updates

+- **2026-12-11**: 🔥 Provide a new [workflow](workflows/wanvideo_SteadyDancer_example_03.json) for [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper), which inserted an alignment-enabled pose detector from [ComfyUI-WanAnimatePreprocess](https://github.com/kijai/ComfyUI-WanAnimatePreprocess), without the installation of open mmpose.
+- **2025-12-08**: 🔥 Released our weight in [ModelScope](https://modelscope.cn/models/MCG-NJU/SteadyDancer-14B) for easier use in China.
 - **2025-12-04**: 🔥 Released our weight in [GGUF format](https://huggingface.co/MCG-NJU/SteadyDancer-GGUF), which coverted from [Kijai weight](https://huggingface.co/Kijai/WanVideo_comfy/tree/main/SteadyDancer) by [ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF/tree/main/tools).
 It offers lower cost in [Kijai ComfyUI](https://github.com/kijai/ComfyUI-WanVideoWrapper).
 - **2025-11-27**: 🔥 Supported Multi-GPU inference with FSDP + xDiT USP in the inference code.
 - **2025-11-24**: 🔥 Released the X-Dance Benchmark on [huggingface](https://huggingface.co/datasets/MCG-NJU/X-Dance).